nens/threedi-docs/test/_sources/d_sewerage.rst.txt

 1D boundary conditions
 ------------------------

 Boundary conditions for the 1D system are placed on connection nodes.
 They can only be placed on connection nodes that are connected to a single structure.
 So not on structures or embedded or connected channels.
-Check the different types of boundary conditions available in the :ref:`database-overview`.
+Check the different types of boundary conditions available in the :download:`database-overview <pdf/database-overview.pdf>`.

 The timeseries field in the spatialite database can only be filled by copy-pasting your timeseries into the spatialite as QGIS does not allow you to enter a newline.
 You may use this example::